vEnhance/1802/src/divthm.typ

 == [TEXT] The divergence theorem

-== [TEXT] Physicists rejoice: divergence for gravity and electricity
+== [SIDENOTE] A rough explanation for why the divergence theorem is true

 == [TEXT] Another trick: writing as surface area if $bf(F) dot bf(n)$ is constant